JdeRobot/RoboticsAcademy/exercises/position_control/README.md

 ## EXECUTION

-I* n a terminal launch the gazebo simulator:
+* In a terminal launch the gazebo simulator:
 `$ gazebo ardrone-beacons.world`

 * In other terminal launch the position_control component with your algorithm: